Anton Denikin: Childhood and education

 Anton Denikin was born on 4 December 1872 in Włocławek, a town in the Warsaw Governorate of the Russian Empire (present-day Poland).
 His father, Ivan Efimovich Denikin, was born a peasant serf in the province of Saratov.
 At the age of 27, Ivan was conscripted into the army and served for 25 years during the reign of Nicholas I. He was promoted to officer in 1856 and retired with the rank of major in 1869.
-In 1871, at the age of 64, he married his second wife, Elizaveta Fedorovna Wrzesińska, a Polish Catholic woman from a family of impoverished small landowners.
+In 1871, at the age of 64, he married his second wife, Elżbieta Wrzesińska, a Polish Catholic woman from a family of impoverished small landowners.
 The family lived in poverty on Ivan's small pension of 36 rubles a month.

 Despite the strained Russo-Polish relations of the time, the family was bilingual and bicultural.
 His father was a devoutly religious man of the Russian Orthodox Church, and Anton was raised in the Orthodox faith, serving as an altar boy from an early age.
 His mother spoke Polish at home and was Roman Catholic.
-This mixed heritage occasionally led to friction; in one incident, a local Catholic priest refused Elizaveta communion and demanded she raise her son as a Catholic and a Pole, an intrusion Ivan Denikin angrily rebuffed.
+This mixed heritage occasionally led to friction; in one incident, a local Catholic priest refused Elżbieta communion and demanded she raise her son as a Catholic and a Pole, an intrusion Ivan Denikin angrily rebuffed.

 Ivan Denikin died of cancer in 1885, leaving his family with a curtailed pension of only 20 rubles a month.
-At age 13, Anton began tutoring younger pupils to supplement the family's income.
+At the age 13, Anton began tutoring younger pupils to supplement the family's income.
 The family's financial situation improved two years later when they were authorized to operate a boarding house for students of the local Realschule, where Anton was an excellent student and was appointed monitor.
 Influenced by his father's military background, he chose a military career and, after graduating in 1889, enlisted as a private before entering the Kiev officer candidate school in the autumn of 1890.